 That said, you can take your employer to an Employment Tribunal for any of the following reasons:

 - Unfair dismissal (including constructive dismissal and an Employers failure to provide a written statement for the reasons for dismissal).
 Employees only.
-Now you need two years continuous service before you can claim most types of unfair dismissal – there are some exceptions which don’t require two years service.
+You need two years continuous service before you can claim most types of unfair dismissal – there are some exceptions which don’t require two years service - see below.
 Compensation is given for any successful claim based on the Employees lost earnings – it doesn’t include payment for injury to feelings.
-Since 29th July 2013, a cap has existed on the compensatory award for unfair dismissal, which is currently the lower of £88,519 or 52 weeks pay (from 6th April 2020).
-From 6th April 2021 this cap increases to £89,493.T his cap doesn’t apply to dismissals for whistle-blowing, for certain health and safety reasons, or for selection for redundancy.
-In addition, there’s no cap on awards for discrimination.
-A weeks pay will be based on the claimant’s annual gross salary and will not include pension contributions, benefits in kind or discretionary bonuses, although in University of Sunderland v Drossow 2017, the EAT said that an employer’s pension contributions should be included in a weeks pay.
+Since 29th July 2013, a cap has existed on the compensatory award for unfair dismissal, which is currently the lower of £89,493 or 52 weeks pay (from 6th April 2021).
+This cap doesn’t apply to dismissals for whistle-blowing, for certain health and safety reasons, or for selection for redundancy.
+A week's pay will be based on the claimant’s annual gross salary and will not include pension contributions, benefits in kind or discretionary bonuses, although in University of Sunderland v Drossow 2017, the EAT said that an employer’s pension contributions should be included in a week's pay.

 - Failure to receive Equal Pay for equal value work (employees only)